 While the community doesn’t know what should be done in the moment of our living, the community does know how to know.
 The community possesses the vision of the How of Being.
 The community knows about process.
 It knows, for instance, that we are to live with compassionate, mindful, non-judgmental, non-willful, non-opinionated awareness—to listen with loving, attentive presence, to the silence of our life, and see where it goes.

 We have to become comfortable with not-knowing.
 We must practice relishing playful experimentation.
 We practice refraining from taking things personally, and practice taking very few things seriously.

 We are not to be burdened with having to be pleasing.
 We are not to be undone by our mistakes and failures—or by those of others.
 We are not to focus on what we can’t have, on what we can’t do, on what can’t happen, but on what we can have, on what we can do, on what can happen.

 We are to laugh a lot, and spend time doing the things we love to do.
-We are to drink deeply of life, to live as fully as we are capable of living within the time of our living, so that, when it is over, we will not die wishing we had had the courage to do what we always wanted to do.
+We are to drink deeply of life, to live as fully as we are capable of living within the time and place of our living, so that, when it is over, we will not die wishing we had had the courage to do what needed to be done.

 The community, when it is being the right kind of community, is with us to enable the life that we are capable of living, to bring out the new thing that is “us,” and to set us about the business of being alive, rejoicing and delighting in the wonder of being—in the wonder of “us”—throughout the years of our living.